GlassOceanos/indoor-JOSM-style/README.md

 - Objects related to emergency situations: fire extinguishers, assembly points...

 ## Install
-Download the mapcss file and the icons directory.
+Download the zip and extract its content.
 Follow the instructions here http://josm.openstreetmap.de/wiki/Styles#Addingownstyles to add the style